How To Turn Your Website Into a Lead Generating Machine

 The reason it seems harder to get in front of prospective new customers today is that you don’t have your business set up as a lead-generating machine.

 Step 1 and the 880 HP Hellcat engine of your “lead machine” today is your website.
-If you do nothing else but have a good website you will be way ahead of the majority of competitors in your area.
+If you do nothing else but have a good site you will be way ahead of the majority of competitors in your area.

 10 Ways to Turn Your Website into a Lead-Generating Machine